liip/DataAggregator/README.md

 the Psr\Log\LoggerInterface.
 Therefor an Adaptor was implemented to bring the two worlds together.
 So in case you want to use a monolog logger use the MonologAdaptor as dependency instead of monolog directly.

+**Update 2013-01-12**: @gnutix brought to my attention that [Monolog](https://github.com/Seldaek/monolog) just added support for the [Psr-3](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md).
+This is actually good news, it soon will be possible to get rid of the formerly introduced [MonoLogAdaptor](https://github.com/liip/DataAggregator/blob/master/src/Liip/DataAggregator/Adaptor/Logger/MonologAdaptor.php).
+Kudos to everyone involved in that achievement.

 ## Dependencies
 - Assert (http://github.com/beberlei/assert)